 Students in Ocean View School District are tested for GATE in the second grade in the month of January each year.
 Students who are new to the District in grades 3 through 7 are also given an opportunity to be tested in January.
 Students are given a standardized, norm referenced abilities test, which measures the cognitive abilities that relate to a student's ability to learn.
 Parent Permission is required for testing.
-Forms are located in the documents folder and may be given to your child's teacher.
+Forms are sent home during Fall Parent Conference week for second graders or may be requested from teachers during Fall conference.
 Please check with your school site for the exact dates of testing.

 Students must have a Age Percentile Rank (APR) of at least 89% to be considered for GATE placement.
 Students with this ranking are then referred to a School Placement Committee for further review and assessment.
-This review includes the student's achievement scores (Classroom assessments and District Benchmark results) and a Teacher Survey of Gifted Characteristics.
-California Assessment of Student Performance and Progress (CAASPP) will also be considered in grades 4-7.
+This review also includes the student's achievement scores on Smarter Balanced Assessments for students in grade 4 and above.

 Parents are notified in the spring if their child has qualified for GATE placement for the following school year.
 GATE Students who transfer from another school district are placed in GATE on a trial basis for up to one year.
 At the end of the trial period, the student will be assessed using the measures listed above and further placement will be determined by a school site committee.

 GATE Parent Orientation meetings are held in February at the magnet schools in order to assist students and parents in making an informed decision about GATE Program placement.
 Please check with your child's home school for more information about GATE Cluster/Honors Programs.